Honolulu DUI Defense

 - Depression triggered by the numerous penalties and the feeling of being judged.

-- Increase in health problems and a decrease of sleeping hours from stress and anxiety.
+- Increase in health problems and a decrease in sleeping hours from stress and anxiety.

 - Decline in productivity at work due to depression, anxiety, insomnia, etc.